Cat Hairball Prevention: A Complete Management Guide

 Warning Signs Requiring Attention

-• Lethargy or decreased appetite.
+• Lethargy or acting "off."

-• Constipation or signs of abdominal discomfort.
+• Constipation or a sudden loss of appetite.

 Veterinary Care and Costs